Around Milos Expedition

 Required Paddling Experience

 Some sea kayaking experience is required.
 You should have enough stamina to average 18 km per day for 5 days and be able to paddle up to 25 km, if required.
 You should be comfortable with the idea of paddling in moderate wind and waves as challenging conditions are likely on at least some of the days.
-You should have practiced the T rescue and know how to do an assisted deep water re-entry.
+You should have practised the T rescue and know how to do an assisted deep water re-entry.

 If you have limited paddling experience, our Explore Milos Package will provide excellent preparation for this expedition.